MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 [!INCLUDE [Composer integrated with PVA](includes/composer-integrated-with-pva.md)]

-Enhance your bot by developing custom topics with [Bot Framework Composer](/composer/) and then adding them to your Microsoft Copilot Studio bot.
+Enhance your bot by developing custom topics with [Bot Framework Composer](/composer/) and then adding them to your Microsoft Copilot Studio copilot.

 Composer is integrated into Microsoft Copilot Studio to allow developers and business users to build bots together.
 Composer lets you extend your bot with Bot Framework functionality, including: